-Prerequisite: A Business or Marketing Class
+Prerequisite: A Business or Marketing Class Credit Type: Career & Technical Education or Elective

 A dynamic course offered to sophomores, juniors, and seniors who have previously taken a Marketing or Business course that focuses on the power of social media in marketing.
 Concepts to be covered include how social media is changing media, business, development, and government, as well as use of social media tools and use of filters.
 Includes instruction in use of social media within organizations, including relationship building, creation of content, and policy concerns.